Skip to content

 • Once the HTTP headers have been processed, we move on to the HTML part of the response

-// That's it for the HTTP headers—we move on to the HTML code
+// that's it for HTTP headers - move on to HTML code

 simulations.clear();